-- (9) On July 11, 2016, PAA announced it had entered into a definitive agreement with Plains AAP, L.P. ("PAA GP"), a controlled affiliate of Plains GP, to permanently eliminate PAA's incentive distribution rights and the economic rights associated with PAA's 2% general partner interest in exchange for newly issued PAA common units and the assumption of all of PAA GP's outstanding debt.
-Under the terms of the agreement, each unitholder of PAA GP will receive 0.3755 PAA common units for each PAA GP unit they own. - (10) On April 15, 2016, the Company purchased, in a private placement, Series A Convertible Preferred Units ("WES Convertible Preferred Units") from Western Gas Partners, LP ("WES").
-The WES Convertible Preferred Units are senior to the common units in terms of liquidation preference and priority of distributions and pay a quarterly distribution of \$0.68 per unit.
-The WES Convertible Preferred Units have a one-year lock-up through March 14, 2017, and holders of the WES Convertible Preferred Units may convert on a one-for-one basis into common units of WES any time after March 14, 2018.
-WES may force conversion after March 14, 2019 if WES common units are trading above 150% of the purchase price of \$32.00 for 20 out of 30 consecutive trading days immediately prior to conversion. - (11) The Company holds an interest in PAA GP, which controls the general partner of PAA.
-Plains GP (which trades on the NYSE under the ticker "PAGP") also holds an equity interest in PAA GP.
-The Company's ownership of PAA GP is exchangeable into shares of Plains GP on a one-for-one basis at the Company's option.
-See Notes 3 and 7 in Notes to Financial Statements. - (12) Class B Units are convertible on a one-for-one basis into common units of Capital Product Partners L.P. ("CPLP") and are senior to the common units in terms of liquidation preference and priority of distributions.
+- (6) Dividends are paid-in-kind. - (7) In lieu of cash distributions, the Company has elected to receive distributions in additional units through the partnership's dividend reinvestment program. - (8) Security is not currently paying cash distributions but is expected to pay cash distributions within the next 12 months. - (9) On May 13, 2016, the Company purchased, in a private placement, Series A Convertible Preferred Units ("MPLX Convertible Preferred Units") from MPLX LP ("MPLX").
+The MPLX Convertible Preferred Units are senior to the common units in terms of liquidation preference and priority of distributions and pay a quarterly distribution of \$0.528125 per unit for the first two years and thereafter will pay the higher of (a) \$0.528125 per unit or (b) the distribution that the MPLX Convertible Preferred Units would receive on an as converted basis.
+Holders of the MPLX Convertible Preferred Units may convert on a one-for-one basis to MPLX common units any time after May 13, 2019. - (10) On June 30, 2017, ONEOK, Inc. ("OKE") and ONEOK Partners, L.P. ("OKS") completed the previously announced stock-for-unit merger. - (11) The Company believes that it is an affiliate of Clearwater Trust, Plains AAP, L.P. ("PAGP-AAP"), Plains All American Pipeline, L.P. ("PAA") and Plains GP Holdings, L.P. ("PAGP").
+The Company does not believe that it is an affiliate of OKE or OKS.
+See Note 5 Agreements and Affiliations. - (12) The Company's ownership of PAGP-AAP is exchangeable on a one-for-one basis into either PAGP shares or PAA units at the Company's option.
+The Company values its PAGP-AAP investment on an "as exchanged" basis based on the higher public market value of either PAGP or PAA.
+As of May 31, 2017, the Company's PAGP-AAP investment is valued at PAGP's closing price.
+See Notes 3 and 7 in Notes to Financial Statements. - (13) Security or a portion thereof is segregated as collateral on option contracts written. - (14) Class B Units are convertible on a one-for-one basis into common units of Capital Product Partners L.P. ("CPLP") and are senior to the common units in terms of liquidation preference and priority of distributions (liquidation preference of \$9.00 per unit).
 The Class B Units pay quarterly cash distributions and are convertible at any time at the option of the holder.
-The Class B Units paid a distribution of \$0.21375 per unit for the second quarter. - (13) The Company owns an interest in the Creditors Trust of Miller Bros.
+The Class B Units paid a distribution of \$0.21375 per unit for the second quarter. - (15) The Company owns an interest in the Creditors Trust of Miller Bros.
 Coal, LLC ("Clearwater Trust") consisting of a coal royalty interest and certain other assets.
-See Notes 5 and 7 in Notes to Financial Statements. - (14) The rate indicated is the current yield as of May 31, 2016. - (15) Security is non-income producing.
+See Notes 5 and 7 in Notes to Financial Statements. - (16) Security is non-income producing.

-KAYNE ANDERSON MLP INVESTMENT COMPANY STATEMENT OF ASSETS AND LIABILITIES MAY 31, 2016

-(amounts in 000's, except share and per share amounts) (UNAUDITED)
+KAYNE ANDERSON MLP INVESTMENT COMPANY STATEMENT OF ASSETS AND LIABILITIES MAY 31, 2017 (amounts in 000's, except share and per share amounts) (UNAUDITED)